norishigefukushima/OpenCP/OpenCP/nonlocalmeans/readme.md

 * double sigma=-1.0, offset of weight. if sigma<0 then sigma = h.
 * int method: switch for various implimentations (default is FILTER_DEFAULT).

+The code is 10x faster than the opencv implimentation of non-local means filter (	fastNlMeansDenoising).
+In addition, the code has higher denoising performance than the opencv.

 Reference
 ---------